act65/masters-thesis/deliverables/presentation/presentation.md

 - Too much exploration and you will take many sub optimal actions, despite knowing better.
 - Too little exploration and you will take 'optimal' actions, at least you think they are optimal...

-## An example: MineRL!
+## An example: MineRL

 http://minerl.io/competition/

 Goal: Find and mine a diamond.

-- iron is useful for making tools.
-- coal and a furnace is probably needed to make iron.
-- we can guess which of these is likely to be diamond
-- we know that diamonds are likely to be found (deep) underground
-- we
+Solving this without priors is going to take a long time.

-> Last time I tried to mine the blue sparkly rocks, nothing happened, This time, 1,000 actions later, I got diamonds.
+> Last time I tried to mine a yellow sparkly rock, nothing happened, this time, 1,000 actions later, I got gold.
 Which action(s) helped?

-(we have an understanding of tools, and that they are the reason we got diamonds this time.
-This allows us to assign credit to the act of forging and mining with an iron pick-axe.)
+>

 ## What do we require from an exploration strategy?